-In this section a brief analysis will be presented of a nonformal education organization which is substantially different in both size and resources for the PEA in Ghana.
-The educational goals and even much of the methodology used is similar, but these similarities are overwhelmed by the differences in scale.
+This is a non-formal education organization which is substantially different in both size and resources from the PEA in Ghana.
+The educational goals and even much of the methodology used are similar, but these similarities are overwhelmed by the differences in scale.
 The approach to reform of the organization is also very different.
-Both organizations have a thirty year history of work in the field of adult and community education and both have embarked upon a reform process.
-Penmas is attempting a centralized reform process which begins in Jakarta and spreads to the provinces and then to smaller sub-divisions.
+Both organizations have a thirty-year history of work in the field of adult and community education and both have embarked upon a reform process.
+Penmas is attempting a centralized reform process that begins in Jakarta and spreads to the provinces and then to smaller subdivisions.
 The PEA began at the lower level and had hopes that the reform would spread to the national level from there.
-The Penmas effort will be presented in a more summary fashion partly because of its size and complexity and partly because it is intended primarily as a contrasting example to highlight some of the characteristics of the PEA.
-Penmas is an unusual example which has not been characteristic of most nonformal education programs because of its size and the level of resources which it receives from the government.
+The Penmas effort will be presented in a more summary fashion, partly because of its size and complexity and partly because it is intended primarily as a contrasting example to highlight some of the characteristics of the PEA.
+Penmas is an unusual example that has not been characteristic of most non-formal education programmes because of its size and the level of resources it receives from the government.